jakobvollmer/WebEng-22-JV-LM/README.md

 | BACKEND_ASSETS_HOST            | traefik                          | localhost            | Hostname of the asset backend        |

 ## Logs
   The backend log files are located in the /log directory on the contianer.
 In order to be able to access the log files, this directory must be mounted on the host.
 The environment variable *LOG_FILE_PATH_HOST* specifies the directory for the log files on the host computer.

+## CI/CD Pipeline
+`biletado-reservations` uses _GitLab CI_ as a continuous integration system.
+The current pipeline compiles the project and pushes a Docker container to the gitlab-repository.
+The pipeline also runs system test and fails the build if these do not pass.

+The test files are in the test folder of the projekt.